glic3rinu/passlib/docs/lib/passlib.hash.oracle10.rst

     besides manipulating existing Oracle 10 password hashes.

 This class implements the hash algorithm used by the Oracle Database up to version 10g Rel.2.
-It was superceded by a newer algorithm in :class:`Oracle 11 <passlib.hash.oracle11>`.
+It was superseded by a newer algorithm in :class:`Oracle 11 <passlib.hash.oracle11>`.
 This class can be used directly as follows (note that this class requires a username for all encrypt/verify operations)::